FaustoFaggion/FaustoFaggion/README.md

-### Hi there 👋
-<
+Hello!!
 - 🔭 I’m currently working on be a better person.
 - 🌱 I’m currently learning C language
-- 👯 I’m looking to collaborate on projects which are chasing goodness for all beings
+- 👯 I’m looking to collaborate on projects which are chasing goodness for all beings.
-- 🤔 I’m looking for collaborate
+- 🤔 I’m looking for collaborate.
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->